3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Our main decision was choosing between the Intel® RealSense™ F200 camera and the Microsoft Kinect.
 Both sensors had many of the same advantages and disadvantages.
-The differentiating factor between the two was the size of the sensor and the cost of the sensors.
-The Intel® RealSense™ F200 Camera was marginally cheaper and we felt that its smaller size provided us with more flexibility as to mounting options.
-The primary benefits we saw the camera providing were the affordability of the device, the included API, and the handheld usability.
-The device costs approximately
+The differentiating factor between the two was the size of the sensor, cost of the sensor, and the usability of the APIs.
+The Intel® RealSense™ F200 Camera was marginally cheaper, costing approximately
-\$100, which achieves a greater level of accessibility that we wanted to provide with our tool.
+\$100.
+This reduced price helps to achieve a greater level of accessibility to our tool that is an overall goal of our project.
 The handheld usability means that camera can be aimed easily and moved around the workspace as needed.
-Although the USB tethering of the device could make certain angles difficult, the user of a rotating platform or a mobile computing device could be used to minimize this difficulty.
+Although the USB tethering of the device could make certain angles difficult, the use of a rotating platform or a primary computing device which can be easily moved, could be used to minimize this difficulty.
 The use of such solutions would allow images to be captured from every angle which is necessary for the computer vision algorithms that we will implement to process the data.

 ## Computer Vision Research